matsudan/airflow-dag-examples/README.md

 # airflow-dag-examples
-This repository has some examples of Airflow DAGs and dockerized Airflow based on [docker-airflow](https://github.com/puckel/docker-airflow) by Puckel.
+This repository has some examples of Airflow DAGs and dockerized Airflow based on [docker-airflow](https://github.com/puckel/docker-airflow).
 You can run the DAG examples on your local docker.
 The DAG examples can be found in the `dags` directory.